Desk and field research

 - Sector Advocacy

-On level two, sector advocacy, Nature’s Pride spearheaded the water agenda for the fresh produce sector in Europe.
-As chairwoman of the SIFAV Steering Committee (Sustainability Initiative Fruits and Vegetables, as hosted by IDH The Sustainable Trade Initiative), we engaged with stakeholders ranging from conservation organizations such as WWF, to retailers and other traders, to set concrete water targets for our sector.
-These have now been officially adopted in the SIFAV 2025 work program.
-At the same time, Nature’s Pride also advocated value chain collaboration at global conferences such as the World Water Week and the EU Water Innovation Conference, organized by the European Commission.
+As chair of SIFAV (Sustainability Initiative Fruits and Vegetables), Nature’s Pride spearheaded the water agenda for the fresh produce sector in Europe.
+We engaged with stakeholders ranging from conservation organizations such as WWF, to retailers and other traders, to set concrete water targets for our sector.
+These were officially adopted in the SIFAV 2025 work program.
+At the same time, Nature’s Pride also advocated for value chain collaboration at global conferences such as the World Water Week and the EU Water Innovation Conference, organized by the European Commission.

 - Stewardship at Catchment Level

 By 2020, we were ready for the next step.
-After much preparation, we created together with IDH–The Sustainable Trade Initiative the creation of the Ica Catchment Passport, a technical baseline analysis of the water situation in Ica, co-created and locally validated through a stakeholder-inclusive process.
+After much preparation, we created together with IDH–The Sustainable Trade Initiative the Ica Catchment Passport, a technical baseline analysis of the water situation in Ica, co-created and locally validated through a stakeholder-inclusive process.
 Simultaneously, we embedded water into our procurement processes, created an in-house water training for our buyers, and, amidst the COVID19 pandemic, started projects to improve access to Water, Sanitation, and Hygiene (WASH) for communities in our sourcing countries.
-These actions did not go unnoticed and the Fruit Logistica Trend Report on Sustainability featured our work on water.

 Partners for Water

-In 2021 we reached another milestone: we entered into a pioneering partnership with the Netherlands government’s Partners for Water program to make a Catchment Passport in Aconcagua, Chile, a process identical to the one completed one year before in Peru.
-At the same time, under the umbrella of SIFAV, we shared what we learned about Ica with our competitors, raising awareness and setting the stage for pre-competitive collective action.
+In 2021 we reached another milestone: together with Partners for Water (The Netherlands government’s prime water program) we created the Aconcagua Catchment Passport in Chile, a process similar to the one completed one year before in Peru.
+At the same time, under the umbrella of SIFAV, we shared what we learned about Ica with our competitors, raising awareness and setting the stage for pre-competitive collective action in our sector.
 We also expanded our water work to Spain where our strawberry growers led by example by passing the WWF Spain water check.

 In 2022 we reached what we had been working on for many years: Ica was officially chosen by SIFAV members as the first catchment for collective action.
-Value chain action on water is now a reality – an achievement we celebrate and are very proud of.
+Collective action in our sector on water became a reality – an achievement we are proud of.

-Our water stewardship journey is only beginning and we learn as we go along.
+Our water stewardship journey is ongoing and we learn as we go along.